Chart Color Schemes

 An assessment of population growth drivers in Sutton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, released in 2022 with a base year of 2021.
-Future population trends forecast a significant increase in the top quartile of Australia's non-metropolitan areas, with the suburb expected to increase by 489 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 40.4% over the 17 years.
+Interstate migration contributed approximately 39.0% of overall population gains during recent periods, with other drivers such as natural growth and overseas migration also being positive factors.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+These projections forecast significant population increases in the top quartile of Australia's non-metropolitan areas, including the suburb of Sutton (NSW), which is expected to increase by 470 persons to 2041, reflecting an overall increase of 27.9% over the 17-year period.

 Frequently Asked Questions - Population